SimonFindling/ui-lab/README.md

 # we all use the uilab user now
 export DOCKER_USER=uilab
 export TAG=latest
+./build_locally.sh
-./build_locally.sh (or mvn install in the main project)
+// or mvn install in the main project
 # Note the docker-compose.yml also needs the ENV vars
 docker-compose up -d
 ```